 Our Academy is a centre of excellence for sharing best practice in modern diplomacy, which values learning by us, for us.
 It challenges thinking and injects creativity and innovation into our learning programs.
 It provides formal and informal, digital and face-to-face learning through foundation, practitioner and expert level courses under a faculty structure.

-The Academy is for Department of Foreign Affairs and Trade officers, other Australian Public Service (APS) agencies, and other organisations on a select basis and where relevant.
+The Academy is for Department of Foreign Affairs and Trade officers, other Australian Public Service (APS) agencies, and other organisations and foreign ministries on a select basis and where relevant.
 We are looking for opportunities to collaborate with domestic and international stakeholders.
 Use the Contact Us page if you are interested in getting in touch with us.